 DISK OPERATING SYSTEM/VIRTUAL STORAGE: DOS/VS (Release 28 of DOS) is the fifth major version of DOS, and has been designed: (1) to extend to DOS a number of features that were previously reserved exclusively for OS, and (2) to implement support of virtual storage.
-Among the OS-type features added, DOS/VS allows the user to have: five problem program partitions (F1-F4 and BG) instead of three as in DOS (F1, F2, and BG); single or multi-phase user programs that are selfrelocating through the use of a relocating loader; POWER (for spooling) with RJE capability as a built-in function at Sysgen time; procedure library support that allows JCL sets to be cataloged with extended support for procedures with Job Control, service program, and utility program statements; and a Dynamic Partition Priority adjustment capability to specify partition dispatching priority at Sysgen time and alter it at IPL or during system operation.
+Among the OS-type features added, DOS/VS allows the user to have: five problem program partitions (F1-F4 and BG) instead of three as in DOS (F1, F2, and BG); single or multi-phase user programs that are selfrelocating through the use of a relocating loader; POWER (for spooling) with RJE capability as a built-in function at Sysgen time; procedure library support that allows JCL sets to be cataloged with extended support for procedures with Job Control, service program, and utility program statements; and a Dynamic Partition Priority adjustment capability to specify partition dispatching priority at ► Sysgen time and alter it at IPL or during system operation.
 Virtual storage support for the System/370 under DOS/VS recognizes up to 16 million bytes of virtual storage in pages of 2K bytes each.

-The minimum system supported by DOS/VS is a Model 135 with 96K bytes.
-The actual minimum resident memory requirement for DOS/VS is 26K bytes for Models 135 and 145 and 28K bytes for Models 155-II and 158.
-Systems residence for DOS/VS must be on a 2319 or 3330-type direct-access storage device, or on a 2305 Model 2 Fixed-Head Storage Facility (not available for Model 135).
+The minimum system supported by DOS/VS is a Model 125 with 96K bytes.
+The absolute minimum resident memory requirement for DOS/VS is 26K bytes for Models 125, 135, and 145 and 28K bytes for Models 155-II and 158.
+Minimum practical main memory requirements, however, are about 36K and 40K bytes, respectively.
+Systems residence for DOS/VS must be on a 2319 or 3330-type direct-access storage device, or on a 2305 Model 2 Fixed-Head Storage Facility (not available for Model 125 or 135).
 Support for the 2311 Disk as a systems residence device is not provided, and DOS/VS does not support Rotational Position Sensing for 3330 Disks.
-DOS/VS will become available for Models 135 and 145 in June 1973, and for Models 155-II and 158 in December 1973.
+DOS/VS will become available for Models 125, 135, and 145 in June 1973, and for Models 155-II and 158 in December 1973.

-Also available with DOS/VS is a new Assembler Language Translator and a new Virtual Storage Access Method.
-The Assembler is a superset of DOS Assemblers D and F that datapro implements all of the System/370 instructions.
+Also available with DOS/VS is a new Assembler Language Translator, a new Virtual Storage Access Method (VSAM), and a new Virtual Telecommunications Access Method (VTAM).
+The Assembler is a superset of DOS Assemblers D and F that implements all of the System/370 instructions.
 Among the additions to the Assembler are the following: COPY statements are permitted anywhere in the program; the PRINT statement is effective in macro expansions; and a NOALIGN option allows utilization of the System/370 Byte-Oriented Operand feature by 360-type Assembly programs without recording.